asgr/ProFound/README.md

 #### Package Dependencies

 The above should also install the required packages.
-If you have trouble with this you can try installing the required packages manually first and then retry the installation for \code{ProFound}:
+If you have trouble with this you can try installing the required packages manually first and then retry the installation for **ProFound**:

 ```R
 install.packages(c('magicaxis', 'FITSio', 'data.table')) # Required packages